Article Submissions

 1. SCHOLARLY ARTICLES (guide length 2000–3500 words) from emerging and established academics or practitioners.
 We welcome pieces testing out new ideas or challenging existing research, book excerpts reshaped to work stand-alone, excerpts of PhD research, and summaries of longer works.
 To support accessibility, Scholarly Articles should start with a basic overview of the issue they are exploring and reference supporting material throughout via hyperlinks and/or the Chicago Manual of Style’s author-date system.
 We do not seek overly dense jargon-laden writing, so please write as accessibly as possible throughout.
 You are welcome to use a small number of headings to break your article into sections.
 If used, bold-set and left align headings.
 We do not allow footnotes or endnotes in any form (whether for referencing, or otherwise).

 2. OPINION PIECES (guide length 750–1500 words) from emerging and established academics and practitioners/experts that reflect on topical/newsworthy issues.
-We do not seek amateur commentary – you must have academic/professional expertise, and/or be able to offer real world lived experience, on your subject.
+We do not seek amateur commentary – you must have academic or professional expertise on your subject.
 Opinion Pieces should give a basic summary of the issue before developing an analysis over an engaging series of concise paragraphs with a range of links to wider reading embedded via hyperlinks.
 We do not allow footnotes, endnotes, headings, or academic references in Opinion Pieces, but we do expect a range of helpful hyperlinks to be embedded (see above).

 IMPORTANT NOTES: We do not accept (nor do we respond to) pitches, abstracts or incomplete articles.
-If you are an undergraduate or Master’s student looking to get one of your university papers published, you have clicked on the wrong link and should instead see how you can submit your work to our students section (if applicable).
+If you are an undergraduate or Master’s student you have clicked on the wrong link and should instead see how you can submit your work to our students section (if applicable).

 Style Guide